 This incident revealed the misappropriation funds intended to improve the living conditions of soldiers, resulting in substandard accommodation, poor equipment, inadequate infrastructure, and other problems.
 The problems persist.
 According to reports, up to 40% of Defence Ministry budget could be lost due to corruption.

 Arms procurement is plagued by a particularly pernicious type of corruption.
-The misappropriation by Russian arms manufacturers of funds meant for research, and quality control has made it difficult to produce modern, reliable weaponry.
+The misappropriation by Russian arms manufacturers of funds meant for research, development and quality control has made it difficult to produce modern, reliable weaponry.

 The much-vaunted Su-57 fighter jet has been plagued by significant delays and technical failures.
 Only a few prototypes were completed after more than 20 years.
 Military experts and insiders attribute these shortcomings to corruption and mismanagement in the defense sector.
 The ongoing conflict in Ukraine has exposed these shortcomings, with Russian troops often relying upon outdated or malfunctioning gear.